- US Online Poker

 West Virginia was one of the early adopters of sports betting following the US Supreme Court decision last year.
 Now, it is one step away from passing a full-scale online gaming bill.

-Additionally, Illinois, Indiana, and Ohio have all introduced gambling legislation this year.
+Additionally, Illinois has introduced online gambling legislation this year, as have Indiana and Ohio.
 Discussions are even underway in Virginia, as the Commonwealth looks to enter the casino market for the first time.

 Rep. Alan Gentry told fellow KY lawmakers that one of his most significant issues was the state not going “far enough on expanded gaming.”